func4plus1/lmiad/README.md

 ## Interesting Projects

+[coredns](https://coredns.io/) | [code](https://github.com/coredns/coredns) - CoreDNS is a [DNS server/forwarder](https://www.cloudflare.com/learning/dns/what-is-a-dns-server/), written in Go, that chains plugins.
+Each plugin performs a (DNS) function.
+CoreDNS is a fast and flexible DNS server.
+The key word here is flexible: with CoreDNS you are able to do what you want with your DNS data by utilizing plugins.
+If some functionality is not provided out of the box you can add it by writing a plugin.

 [etcd](https://etcd.io/) - A distributed, reliable key-value store for the most critical data of a distributed system written in GO.
-Communication between etcd machines is handled via the Raft consensus algorithm, thus it powers Kubernetes.
+Communication between etcd machines is handled via the Raft consensus algorithm, thus it powers Kubernetes. etcd is a strongly consistent, distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines.
+It gracefully handles leader elections during network partitions and can tolerate machine failure, even in the leader node.

 [gRPC](https://grpc.io/) - Open Source RPC Framework
   * [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview)